Davidster/SOEN341Project/documentation/userstories.md

 	* Done: **_Dependency constraint_**

-	* To do: (Erdem, William; 3 weeks) Add a new page with content and styling which displays the data related to a group (Names, IDs, emails, accounts..)
+	* To do: (Erdem, William; (sai-shan); 3 weeks) Add a new page with content and styling which displays the data related to a group (Names, IDs, emails, accounts..)
-	* To do: (Erdem, William; 3 weeks) Add links for the TA to have access to each group page.
+	* To do: (Erdem, William, (sai-shan); 3 weeks) Add links for the TA to have access to each group page.

 ## #1 user account - 5 pts
 As a student or teacher's assistant, I want to be able to log into the website with my personal